…For those planning a wedding, or just interested in ours! Bare with me, this is a long one!

 Flower Girl Dress: Isabel Garreton Inc. – My aunt picked out the dress, and I loved it!
 Months after we ordered it, we found out that Carrie Underwood’s flower girl had the same dress!

-Rings: Genesis Diamonds – Kenwood – We loved working with Kelley!
-She helped Justin pick out my diamond, and then later she helped us with our wedding bands, too!
-They don’t work on commission here, so they are never trying to pressure you into buying anything.
+Rings: Genesis Diamonds (located in Kenwood) – We loved working with Kelley!
+She helped Justin pick out my engagement diamond, and later she helped us with our wedding bands, too!
+At Genesis they don’t work on commission, so they are never trying to pressure you into buying.
 When I was torn between two different bands, she said “get this one, the only difference is the price tag” and we appreciated her honesty!

 Hair: Bushwackers Salon, Abbey Hillesheim – She let me do TWO trials, because I wasn’t sure if I wanted my hair up or down.
 I recommend trying to book a trial for the same day as a shower or bachelorette party, so you can get opinions of friends & family, and see how it wears throughout the day.